tlouwers/STM32F4-DISCOVERY/TiltExample/README.md

 A basic example or project structure for C++ development with the STM32F407G-DISC1 kit.

 Intended use is to be a starting point for developing, debugging and unit testing the STM32F407G-DISC1.
-This example reads the accelerometer via DMA (and then discards the read samples).
-Data is stored in accelerometer FIFO until a threshold is reached, then ISR flags RTOS task data is available.
+This example reads the accelerometer via DMA.
+Data is read at 50 Hz, using Data Ready to flag RTOS task data is available (ISR).
 Data is read via SPI/DMA.
 Orange led is used to signal data available.
 Data is interpreted and if the board is tilted this is displayed on a 8x8 dot matrix display (HI-M1388AR).
 When reaching a threshold (tilted too much) the outer line of the matrix display lights up.
 UART can be connected to monitor raw X,Y,Z sample output.
+Accelerometer HW FIFO is not used to make data update rate more smooth for user.
 A light sleep mode is used to conserve power.
 Note: the button pin conflicts with the accelerometer Int1 pin, a board layout issue - they cannot be used at the same time.
 For now the accelerometer gets preference in this example.